 If you have decided that freelancing is the best way forward for you and you’re interested in getting started, or you’ve already started but want to find ways to position yourself in the market and find clients, then this guide is for you.

 The most important thing to remember when getting started with freelancing is that you don’t need to learn anything new.
 You already have the skills you need.
 You just need to find a way to use those skills in a way that works for you and find the best way to offer those skills to others.

 A great example is of a friend of mine who lost much of her work as a professional stylist due to the recent situation with lockdowns.

 She recognized that she had skills to offer that could be shared with an audience online and so she began the membership site Capsule Closet Stylist, offering advice on style, clothing, colour, and creating a high-quality wardrobe that you love.

 Something she was passionate about and talented has given her a whole new avenue.

 I personally, went from teacher to travel writer.
-I was ready to leave the world of teaching behind but, during my many years abroad, I acquired a love for East Asia that people were more than willing to pay me for exploring.
+I was ready to leave the world of teaching behind but, during my many years abroad, I acquired a love for East Asia and found that I could get paid writing about the things I was passionate about.